Claude Allègre: Views on global warming

-In a 2010 petition, more than 500 French researchers asked Science Minister Valérie Pécresse to dismiss Allègre's book L’imposture climatique, claiming the book was "full of factual mistakes, distortions of data, and plain lies".
+In a 2010 petition, more than 500 French researchers asked Science Minister Valérie Pécresse to dismiss Allègre's book L'imposture climatique, claiming the book was "full of factual mistakes, distortions of data, and plain lies".
 Allègre described the petition as "useless and stupid".

+Later life and death

+Allègre suffered a heart attack while at a scientific conference in Chile in 2013.
+He was hospitalised, but survived.
+He died in Paris on 4 January 2025, at the age of 87.